Crop rotation: Planning a rotation

 There are numerous factors that must be taken into consideration when planning a crop rotation.
 Planning an effective rotation requires weighing fixed and fluctuating production circumstances: market, farm size, labor supply, climate, soil type, growing practices, etc. Moreover, a crop rotation must consider in what condition one crop will leave the soil for the succeeding crop and how one crop can be seeded with another crop.
 For example, a nitrogen-fixing crop, like a legume, should always precede a nitrogen depleting one; similarly, a low residue crop (i.e. a crop with low biomass) should be offset with a high biomass cover crop, like a mixture of grasses and legumes.

 There is no limit to the number of crops that can be used in a rotation, or the amount of time a rotation takes to complete.
 Decisions about rotations are made years prior, seasons prior, or even at the last minute when an opportunity to increase profits or soil quality presents itself.

 Implementation

+Relationship to other systems

-Crop rotation systems may be enriched by the influences of other practices such as the addition of livestock and manure, intercropping or multiple cropping, and is common in organic cropping systems.
+Crop rotation systems may be enriched by other practices such as the addition of livestock and manure, and by growing more than one crop at a time in a field.
+A monoculture is a crop grown by itself in a field.
+A polyculture involves two or more crops growing in the same place at the same time.
+Crop rotations can be applied to both monocultures and polycultures, resulting in multiple ways of increasing agricultural biodiversity (table).